MicroFocus/ng-prism/README.md

    * child should be any element that produces a code block

+### Example App

+Run `npm start` and navigate to localhost:8080.

 ### Development

-Run `gulp` and navigate to localhost:8080.
+`npm install -g gulp`

+- Build: `gulp build:development`
+- Watch: `gulp`
+- Works with LiveReload

 ### Notes

+- Default theme is prism-okaidia.
+You can change this in `src/main.scss`
+- The consuming application is responsible for styling the "Show Code" button
 - ng-prism converts 4 spaces to the tab character and forces LTR display on the code block
 - This project uses [jedwardhawkins/ng-gulp](https://www.github.com/jedwardhawkins/ng-gulp)
-- The consuming application is responsible for styling the "Show Code" button